lightly-ai/lightly/docs/source/docker/overview.rst

 * **NEW** Lightly Docker has built-in pretagging models (see :ref:`ref-docker-pretagging` )

-  * Use this feature to pre-label your dataset or to only select images with a certain object
+  * Use this feature to pre-label your dataset or to only select images which contain certain objects

-  * Support object categories are: bicycle, bus, car, motorcycle, person, train, truck
+  * Supported object categories are: bicycle, bus, car, motorcycle, person, train, truck

 * Sample more than 1 Million samples within a few hours!

-* Runs directly with videos without prior extraction of the frames!
+* Runs directly with videos without prior extraction of the frames! ƒ
 * Wrapped in a docker container (no setup required if your system supports docker)

 * Configurable